-Some DSL's are members of our Senior Leadership Team and have a specific responsibility for championing the importance of safeguarding and promoting the welfare of children and young people.
-They take lead responsibility for Early Help, safeguarding and child protection, although some activities may be delegated as appropriate.
+Most DSL's are members of our Senior Leadership Team and each has a specific responsibility for championing the importance of safeguarding and promoting the welfare of children and young people.
+They take lead responsibility for safeguarding and child protection, including online safety and understanding the filtering and monitoring systems and processes in place.
+Some activities may be delegated as appropriate to a DDSL but they take the ultimate lead for child protection.
+(DDSL/s are trained to the same standard as the DSL).